In this test we deliberately installed the aerials cradle incorrectly, that is to

 Whilst up at our test site I had a play about with a Yagi18B on Emley with its reflector in various stages of dismemberment.
 Crude tests I admit, but interesting.......

 Thus, the lack of a reflector has a significant effect on the gain, though in a strong signal area a reflectorless aerial may still well work OK.
-On the other hand, if the antenna has a reflector but it`s at the wrong distance from the dipole (such that reflected waves are 180 degrees out of phase) it would actually have more of an effect than not being there at all !
+On the other hand, if the antenna has a reflector but it`s at the wrong distance from the dipole (such that reflected waves are 180 degrees out of phase) it would actually have more of a negative effect than not being there at all !

 Note that these tests are purely for forward gain, they do not test attenuation of signals from the rear.
 I did start off trying to check the latter but it quickly became apparent that the readings were inconsistent (to put it mildly) and therefore that test was of no practical value.